 Most childcare in the U.S. is not supported by the government and is privately owned.
 Families are responsible for finding suitable childcare.
 There are a variety of different types of childcare available in Lawrence ranging from full-time daycare centers that typically operate during regular work hours 7:30am to 5:30pm to in-home private daycare.
 All childcare facilities including in-home daycare providers are required to be licensed by the state of Kansas.
 As a parent you can review the annual evaluation and any official complaints that have been made for any daycare facility at the State of Kansas Child Care Licensing» website.

 Childcare centers can be expensive ranging from $450-$1,100 per month depending on the age of the child and the type of facility.
 There can be wait lists so it is best to enroll as early as possible.
 Many childcare facilities offer separate part-time preschool programs or integrate preschool into their regular full-time care.
-Below are a few facilities that children of KU students, staff and faculty attend:
+Below are a few facilities that that are located on campus:

 - Hilltop Child Development Center - located on the KU campus, has an income-based payment plan.
 Priority is given to the children of KU students, faculty and staff.